jesserichmanNYC/blog/content/post/pumba_docker_netem.md

 ## Next

 The Pumba project is available for you to try out.
-It's open source with Apache License.
+It's open source with the Apache License.
 We will gladly accept ideas, pull requests, issues, or any other contributions to the project.

 [Pumba GitHub Repository](https://github.com/gaia-adm/pumba)